 Biobu’s range is very smart (and a bit more expensive).
-There are items for children and for adults, including some nice large bowls and serving plates.
-They even make bamboo sandcastle tools!
+There are items for children (like the set pictured) and for adults, including some nice large bowls and serving plates.
 Around £20 for a large salad bowl.

 An extra-special beauty